C3-PRO/c3-pro-server/README.md

 These commands take the resource files located in *src/main/resources/qa* or *src/main/resources/prod* respectively, and place them as the resource files of the deployment.

+## Deploying on web server containers different than JBOSS##

+Generate the war files for the desired environment

+    mvn clean package
+    mvn clean package -Pqa
+    mvn clean package -Pprod

+and copy the generated war located in **target/c3pro-consumer.war** to the corresponding deployment directory.
+In **tomcat7** the default directory is:

+    /var/lib/tomcat7/webapps/

 ## Notes on AWS SDK usage ##

 The system uses the Java SDK provided by Amazon.
 The SDK will be installed automatically since it is a maven dependency.
 However, it grabs the credentials to access the S3 bucket and SQS from a file that should be located here: